Emotional intelligence is part nature and part nurture. There is a component that is genetically determined and there is

 Models of emotional intelligence

-So, which is the best model of emotional intelligence?
+There are many models of emotional intelligence.
+Which is the best model?
 The one that is most useful to you.

 Mayer & Salovey 1 are recognized for having described the model of emotional intelligence, while Bar-On, through his empirical studies, created a model of emotional intelligence skills as measured by one’s Emotional Quotient (EQ).

 It is this set of 15 skills which, if you choose to improve them, have the power to change your life for the better.